Master’s Programme Data-driven Design

 An integrated approach that combines various disciplines

-This programme distinguishes itself from existing master programmes by combining media design and business optimisation with a strong data-driven approach.
+This programme distinguishes itself from existing master programmes by combining media design and business.

 A solid connection to relevant businesses

-The programme was developed in co-creation with professionals.
+The programme was developed in co-creation with representatives of the professional field.
 Our education and research are firmly rooted in the local business environment.

 A seamless continuation of your HU-bachelor

-The programme is a perfect follow-up to bachelors in Communication and Multimedia Design, and Creative Business.
-It also fits well with other related bachelor studies for instance Journalism and Communication or other programmes of other Universities and Universities of Applied Sciences.
+The programme is a perfect follow-up to bachelors in Communication and Multimedia Design, Creative Business and Journalisme.
+But it also fits well with other programmes of other Universities and Universities of Applied Sciences.

 "Because of the cultural differences, you will hear many new views on a solution you may not think of if you’re working in your own bubble."Nina Jakobs (22) Student